 Thus, it is better to turn with the running motor on the outside of your turn.

-Exercise #3 and Exercise#4
+Exercise #3 and Exercise #4

 Lessons for In the Harbor

 Then, when you can do that without problems, it’s time to approach the large gas dock or service dock.
-Do it here, because there is more space and fewer boats than in and around you slip, and you may even have a dock helper.
+Do it here, because there is more space and fewer boats than in and around your slip, and you may even have a dock helper.
 In this case, dock helpers may come in handy.

+It’s preferable to approach a gas dock with your “live” motor away from the dock and your dead motor closest to the dock.
 Have your lines and fenders ready with your First Mate on the aft corner with the dead motor, ready with the FLIPP Line, as described in each of our Introductory Docking Lessons.

 Approach the gas dock with the shutdown engine closest to the dock.
 Regardless of drive system, forward gear will swing the bow in—not away; then reverse gear will draw the transom in—not away.
 (Depending on drive system, the wheel position is different as explained above in Exercise #1)

-Docking without one motor is a unique situation; but, as sure as it is going to rain on your holidays, at some point, you’ll lose a motor.
+Docking without one motor is a rare situation; but, as sure as it is going to rain on your holidays, at some point, you’ll lose a motor.
 You may lose it while cruising, which will give you time to prepare and/or worry.
 You may lose it while docking.
 Now what?
 No time to prepare or panic, just react!

 More Tricks and Tips for Docking

-In each of Dawson's Advanced Docking e-Lessons for Twin Inboards, Twin Sterndrives and Twin Outboards, there are detailed instructions on docking with the live motor to the dock and docking with the dead motor to the dock.
+In each of Dawson’s Advanced Docking e-Lessons for Twin Inboards, Twin Sterndrives and Twin Outboards, there are even more detailed instructions on docking with the live motor to the dock and docking with the dead motor to the dock.
 There are many other neat maneuvers like the gas dock shuffle, pivoting on a piling included in the Advanced e-Lessons as well.